At the end of the course, students should be able to:

 Course description

 This course aims to highlight an essential but underappreciated aspect of being a successful researcher, the logic of scientific argument.
-The logic of scientific argument is a key aspect of various scientific activities such as publishing and writing project proposals-including the revies-rebuttal process, but also when defending your data or pitching your work.
-For this, workshops on for example (abstract) writing, on the review and rebuttal process, and debating and pitching will be given.
-In addition, various aspects of the current scientific landscape, including societal impact and publishing as well as different research careers, will be covered.
+The logic of scientific argument is a key aspect of various scientific activities such as publishing and writing project proposals –including the review-rebuttal process– but also when defending your data or pitching your work.
+For this, workshops on writing abstracts, on the review and rebuttal process, and on debating and pitching will be given.
+In addition, various aspects of the current scientific landscape, including societal impact and publishing will be covered.
 The overall goal is to provide tools that enrich your skillset as a researcher and complement the ones gained by hands-on experience in the lab or in an internship.
+These tools will set the foundation upon which you can continue building on later in your career as a researcher.

 Literature/study material used